pasciaks/JPACRUDProject/README.md

 <hr>

-### 'R'eading will generate a Table view show the list of puzzles.
+### 'R'eading will generate a Table view that shows the list of puzzles.

 ![Demo Screenshots](5.png)

 <hr>

-### 'U'pdating a puzzle will rehide words and adjust image if needed.
+### 'U'pdating a puzzle will rehide words with image upload or hotlinking supported.

 ![Demo Screenshots](6.png)